Aliona83/project_j/DEPLOYMENT.md

 * Git add . and git push to save these changes.
 * Go to s3 and create a new folder called media then click upload.
 Add the product images files, click next and under manage public permissions, * * * select grant public read access to these objects.
 Then click next through to the end and finally, click upload.

+# Stripe Setting Up

+ * We now need to add our Stripe keys to our config vars in Heroku to keep these out of our code and keep them private.
+Log into Stripe, click developers and then API keys.

+ * Create 2 new variables in Heroku's config vars - for the publishable key (STRIPE_PUBLIC_KEY) and the secret key (STRIPE_SECRET_KEY) and paste the values in from the Stripe page.

+ * Now we need to add the WebHook endpoint for the deployed site.
+Navigate to the WebHooks link in the left hand menu and click add endpoint button.
+ * Add the URL for our deployed sites WebHook, give it a description and then click the add events button and select all events.
+Click Create endpoint.

+ * Now we can add the WebHook signing secret to our Heroku config variables as STRIPE_WH_SECRET.

+ * In settings.py:

+STRIPE_PUBLIC_KEY = os.getenv('STRIPE_PUBLIC_KEY', '')
+STRIPE_SECRET_KEY = os.getenv('STRIPE_SECRET_KEY', '')
+STRIPE_WH_SECRET = os.getenv('STRIPE_WH_SECRET', '')